JuliaSmoothOptimizers/NLPModelsJuMP.jl/docs/src/tutorial.md

 println("iter = $iter")
 ```

-Constrained problem can also be converted.
+Constrained problems can also be converted.

 ```@example jumpnlp2
 using NLPModels, NLPModelsJuMP, JuMP